eikek/fit4s/README.md

 ## TODO

-- [ ] better error when init was not called, or just do initialize
+- [x] better error when init was not called, or just do initialize
   - not really possible without perf impact by checking each time another command is used
   - well, could catch the exception and print something better
+  - this is already ok enough when the printStacktrace is gone
 - [ ] have json and pretty output
 - [x] update files from known locations
 - [x] list activities, option to list files only